patronage/bubs-next/docs/wordpress.md

 To help with exports, we also have tasks "Wordpress DB Export" for both production and staging that will save the latest DB to the \_data folder.
 You will need a local version of [WP CLI](https://wp-cli.org/) in order for this to work.
 You can quickly install by running `brew install wp-cli` if you use use homebrew.

+## Working with Images

+The "WordPress Media export" task can be used to download images from your production site and save them locally.
+This is not required, but can be useful if you want to test image resizing or manipulation locally.

+Note that we have also configured .htaccess on Docker to grab images from the production server if they are not found locally.
+This can be useful if you don't want to download all of the images from the production site, or if you want to use the latest version of the images from the production site.

 ## Managing WP deps with Composer

 We tend to checkin our WP plugins to github if using a private repo.
 However for this open source repo, we don't.
 You'll want to remove those lines from the top of .gitignore inside the wordpress folder.